Common Sense Rules Excerpts

 The phrase ‘360-degree thinking’ should be put away in a locked box along with ‘blue sky thinking’, ‘thinking out of the box’ and countless other meaningless phrases that imply that otherwise one-dimensional, dull, uncreative thinking is the norm.
 Businessmen who pepper their language with these wretched clichés are just saying that they don’t have an original thought and they don’t have a good command of the English language either.
 Any business discipline requires creative thought, but creative thinking should be an everyday occurrence not simply trotted out when demanded and on special occasions.

-To read all ten of Deborah's top business cliches click here to visit the dedicated Common Sense Rules Website.
+To read all ten of Deborah's top business cliches click here to buy the book.